-Applicants will be selected based on the information provided on the Creative Councillor's application.
+Applicants will be selected based on the information provided on the Creative Councillors' application.
 All applications must be submitted via the online form.
-The application is designed to better inform us about your personal background, experience, and interest in the Creative Council programme.
+The application is designed to better inform the PE & Expressive Arts faculty about your personal background, experience, and interest in the Creative Council programme.
 If you have any questions about the application or selection process, please see Mrs Fox or email her on ef@range.sefton.sch.uk